BRIEF SUMMARY AND INTRODUCTION: Until just a few

 subject to self-employment tax unless they receive a guaranteed

-payment (like a salary) from the LLC for services rendered, and
+payment (like a salary) from the LLC for services rendered,

-not just a percentage share of the LLC's profits.
+and not just a percentage share of the LLC's profits.
 However,

-there is no clear answer to this question at present, and
+there is no clear answer to this question at present, and the

-income from an LLC as exempt from self-employment tax.
+from an LLC as exempt from self-employment tax.

 One court case in 2000 that considered whether some LLC members